 - Make sure you're in your /git/projectname directory.

-- Open 'nano' and create a file named post-receive:
+- Run nano and create a file named post-receive:

 [server]$ nano hooks/post-receive

-- Add this code in the 'nano' editor, which tells where to push these changes.
+- Add this code to the file, which tells where to push these changes.
 This must point to your child theme directory.

-In this example, change shell-username to your actual shell user, change example.com to your website, and change child-theme-directory to the name of your child-theme directory.
+In this example, change username to your actual shell user, change example.com to your website, and change child-theme-directory to the name of your child-theme directory.

 - Give the file execute rights in the terminal command line: